SpikyMC/SpikyMC/README.md

 ## Installation

-- All downloads and installation instructions for SpikyMC can be found on our website: <https://mc.spiky.green/download>
+- All downloads and installation instructions for SpikyMC can be found on our [Website](https://mc.spiky.green/download).
 - The last build status can be found in the [GitHub Actions](https://github.com/SpikyMC/SpikyMC/actions) tab (this also includes the pull request status).

 ### Development Builds